As you are probably aware, darts products can be costly, especially if you’re searching for a higher quality product from a reputable brand.

 Use standard scissors to cut off the excess felt from the corners and the sides, and then use the glue.
 It is possible to use a dull object or a tool for the edges to ensure that the felt doesn’t wrinkle.

-Here is a Video Tutorial How to Make DIY Dartboard Backboard
+How to Make a Homemade Dartboard Backboard From Wood